-If you are a student about to pull an all-nighter, or a working professional that needs to stay on the ball, you could consider using caffeine with some L-Theanine.
+If you’re a student about to pull an all-nighter, or a working professional that needs to stay on the ball, you could consider using caffeine with some L-Theanine.

-Caffeine and L-Theanine together are a good, simple nootropic stack that get used by neurohackers all the time.
-Main reason being these 2 constituents compliment each other extremely well.
+Caffeine and L-Theanine together are a good, simple nootropic stack that get used by neuro-hackers all the time.

 This is how it works; L-Theanine can curb the edginess that comes with caffeine, because of its’ natural calming effect on the nervous system.

 Once the beneficial effects of caffeine plateau, performance actually starts to decline.
-This is mainly due to caffeine toxicity and dehydration.
+This is mainly due to dehydration.